trussworks/cmspw/README.rst

 Usage
 -----

-It will generate random alphanumeric strings and mark those that EUA/CloudVPN would reject as "failed", and stop when a string matches the rule set.
+Cryptographically random alphanumeric strings are generated, printing the first that complies with the EUA/CloudVPN ruleset to the standard output.

 .. code-block:: console